 - Wat Arun (Temple of Dawn): an amazing Buddhist temple, my favourite temple on the other side of the river

 - The Jam Factory: they defined themselves as “the idea, the place, the community”.
 What is it actually?
-It’s an office space for architects and an art gallery and a cafe’ and a fabulous restaurant and a bookstore too.
-Simply, it is a unique place to visit
+It’s an office space for architects, an art gallery, a cafe, a fabulous restaurant and a bookstore too.
+Simply, it is a unique place to visit.
+Highly suggested.

 - Speedy Grandma Gallery: it’s a bit of hit or miss, based on the exhibition.
-Have a look at the Facebook page and, if you are in the city during an opening, make a favour to yourself and mix with the arty crowd, it will be a memorable evening
+Have a look at the Facebook page and join any openings they may have during your stay.
+It’s a great way to mix with the local art community.

 - Wat Kalayanamit: the quietest and most hidden, but still awesome, Buddhist temple